jjvanzon/Circular-Language-Spec/spec/introduction.md

 ![](images/Circle%20Language%20Spec%20Introduction.009.png)

 Other types of object might also have a __Set Text__ command.
-Those can be distinguished with the following text notation:
+Those might be distinguished with the following text notation:

 __Button .
 Set Text__
 __Text Box .
 Set Text__

-A command can again consist of sub commands: the separate steps of the command, denoted here by *diamond* shapes:
+A command can again consist of sub commands: the separate steps of the command, denoted here by *diamonds:*

 <img src="images/Circle%20Language%20Spec%20Introduction.010.jpeg" height="300" />